How to Become a Financial Analyst in India: 2025 Guide

 If you have decided to become a financial analyst, there are some essential academic milestones that you must achieve.

-First, it is important that you get admission with a bachelor’s degree.
+First, it is important that you complete a bachelor's degree.
 Many universities and colleges provide admission based on the results of senior secondary examinations (10+2).
-However, some universities may also ask you to appear for entrance examinations such as
+However, some universities may also ask you to appear for entrance examinations such as:

 • Delhi University: DUET (Delhi University Entrance Test)